She was trending on Twitter. Strangers were calling her ugly.

 Her through-line is identity through achievement.
 When stressed, she doesn't clamp down on morality (Type 1), outsource certainty (Type 6), or try to dominate (Type 8).
 She executes.
 Take the meeting, build the plan, get the role, ship the project.

 The range proves it.
 Euphoria's Cassie.
 The White Lotus's Olivia.
 Horror in Immaculate.
 Rom-com in Anyone But You.
 A boxing biopic.
 Vintage car restoration on TikTok.
 She stays recognizable even when the role changes completely.
-Reinvention without losing the thread.
 That's not toughness or perfectionism.
 That's a Type 3 reading the room and becoming whatever wins.

 But the shame underneath is specific.
-It showed up on the set of Eden, working alongside Daniel Craig, Jude Law, and Ana de Armas:
+On the set of Eden, working alongside Daniel Craig, Jude Law, and Ana de Armas:

 "I felt like I just had imposter syndrome the whole time I was there.
 Every day I was like, 'Oh my gosh, I cannot believe I'm here.
 Am I supposed to be here?
 Did they make a mistake?
 Am I the wrong person?'"
 (Far Out Magazine)